Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Integrated Bounds for Finite-Time Processes

-Unlike thermodynamic uncertainty relations and related integrated bounds, which provide scalar constraints on total entropy production or current fluctuations, the present inequality retains explicit information about the time-resolved force structure along the protocol.
+\paragraph{Relation to Current-Based Integrated Bounds.} Unlike thermodynamic uncertainty relations and related integrated bounds, which provide scalar constraints on total entropy production or current fluctuations, the present inequality retains explicit information about the time-resolved force structure along the protocol.
 This decomposition makes it possible to identify which segments of a protocol contribute most strongly to entropy production, thereby enabling a localized attribution of entropy production rather than a purely global estimation.
-Correlation-aware thermodynamic bounds have been studied in other contexts, where incorporating correlations between observables can tighten traditional scalar bounds such as the thermodynamic uncertainty relation~\cite{DechantSasa2021PhysRevX11.041061}, but these frameworks operate at the level of stochastic observables, rather than directly resolving the geometric organization of thermodynamic forces considered here.
+Correlation-aware thermodynamic bounds have been studied in other contexts, where incorporating correlations between observables can tighten traditional scalar bounds such as the thermodynamic uncertainty relation~\cite{DechantSasa2021PhysRevX11.041061}, but these frameworks operate at the level of stochastic observables, rather than directly resolving the geometric organization the two forces considered here. \\